 Helping Clients Cope with Bias During the Job Search Process

 Are your students or clients ever concerned about the perceptions hiring managers will have of their name, sexuality, or religious affiliation?
 Do your clients ask for your advice on how cultural identifiers should be presented on a resume or shared during an interview?
 Despite the growing number of diversity hiring plans implemented across various sectors, job seekers still have concerns about facing bias during the hiring process.
-In this webinar, participants will share strategies on coaching and advising students on overcoming bias in the job search process.
+Learn strategies on coaching and advising students on overcoming bias in the job search process.
 In addition, various diversity variables will be explored and their impact on professionals’ documents, interviewing, and networking.
 Lastly, a brief review of EEO regulations and relevant hiring policies will be reviewed.
-Whether the majority of your clients are underrepresented populations or not, this webinar is a must for every career development professional providing direct counseling, coaching or advising on employability skills and job searching.

 Presenter: Lakeisha Mathews, Board Member

 Adapting to Transition: Methods and Application of Career Construction Theory for Emerging Adults with Disabilities

 Attendees will learn theory and practice of the Career Construction Interview.
 Presenters will provide a foundation of the theory and how to use the narrative intervention.
 The population of transition age youth and emerging adults with disabilities are in need of career services in order to successfully overcome barriers and successfully obtain careers in their area of interest based on active mastery (Savickas, 1995) and their values, interests, and abilities.
 In order to individualize the career exploration process and career plan, the attendee will learn how to use the career construction interview effectively and adapt the CCI to this population.